youssefattia98/Research-Track-II-1.3/README.md

 next step is to calculate The pooled, estimated variance of the sampling distribution of the difference as following:
 ![Untitled](https://user-images.githubusercontent.com/69837845/170801643-cb13e7fe-5837-4a5f-bd7c-53db518b4a8c.png)
-Calculating the estimated SE of the sampling distribution of the difference equal to 6.968670998
+Calculating the estimated SE of the sampling distribution of the difference equal to 6.968670998 and the the t is calculated to be found as: 11.96306537